aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 11. Click **Create deployment**.

-12. Accept the default deployment parameters and click on **Deploy without a savepoint**.
+12. Accept the default deployment parameters and click **Deploy without a savepoint**.

     ![Detail of the new deployment screen showing the default version, savepoint and parallelism parameters](/images/tutorials/anomaly-detection/filtering-application-deployment.png)